mkidson/mkidson_obsidian_vault/PhD/PhD Kanban.md

 - [ ] Are we sharing our data with MAXIQ?
 - [ ] Include figure numbers in the READMEs
 - [ ] Look at events in that region with middling L but high E, above the peak
+- [ ] Maybe try recreate the Garcie results.
+Need to work out the way they did physicslists...

 ## In Progress